 - Cancer sites

-- Transitional cell (urothelial) carcinoma: most common (∼ 95%) type of cancer of the bladder, ureter, renal pelvis, and proximal urethra in males
+- Transitional cell (urothelial) carcinoma: most common (∼ 95%) type of cancer of the bladder, ureter, renal pelvis, and proximal urethra in male individuals

-- Squamous cell carcinoma: most common (∼ 60%) type of cancer of the distal urethra in males and the entire urethra in females
+- Squamous cell carcinoma: most common (∼ 60%) type of cancer of the distal urethra in male individuals and the entire urethra in female individuals

 - Adenocarcinoma: the rarest type of urinary tract cancer (< 5%)